 - Routes for constructions traffic should avoid passing along or across equestrian routes, including byways and bridleways.
-Where such use is unavoidable, provision of safe alternatives for the duration of the development, or protection of the equestrian access, should be in place. - Existing bridleways, byways or other highways across the land should be provided for at no less than 5m width between fences. - Inverter housing should be constructed to avoid sound transmission and sited away from bridleways and byways to ensure operational noise and maintenance is at a distance. - Additional opportunities for equestrian access should be considered.
+Where such use is unavoidable, provision of safe alternatives for the duration of the development, or protection of the equestrian access, should be in place. - Existing bridleways, byways or other highways across the land should be provided for at no less than 5m width between fences and ideally greater to preserve a feeling of openness, if that is currently the situation. - Inverter housing should be constructed to avoid sound transmission and sited away from bridleways and byways to ensure operational noise and maintenance is at a distance. - Additional opportunities for equestrian access should be considered.